- Admission Standards

 Deferral or Reconsideration of Admitted Students

 The Office of Graduate Admissions, in coordination with the program of admission, will consider requests from admitted students to either defer enrollment or reconsider their application for a future term.
-Depending on program of admission, the applicant will either be granted a deferral or reconsideration.
+Depending on the program of admission, the applicant will either be granted a deferral, a reconsideration, or the request will be denied.

 A deferral is an automatic admission that does not require an applicant to go back through admissions review.
 A reconsideration is not an automatic admission and an applicant must go through admissions review again, regardless of previous decision.